 The clutch lever free play must be checked and, if necessary, adjusted at the intervals specified in the periodic maintenance and lubrication chart.

 The clutch lever free play should measure 5.0-10.0 mm (0.20-0.39 in) as shown.
 If the free play is incorrect, adjust it as follows.

-- 1. Clutch lever free play
+- 1. Locknut

 - 2. Clutch lever free play adjusting bolt

-- 3. Locknut
+- 3. Clutch lever free play

 - 1. Loosen the locknut at the clutch lever.

-- 2. To increase the clutch lever free play, turn the adjusting bolt in direction (a), and to decrease it, turn the bolt in direction (b).
+- To increase the clutch lever free play, turn the adjusting bolt at the clutch lever in direction (a), and to decrease it, turn the bolt in direction (b).

+- Tighten the locknut at the clutch lever.If the specified free play cannot be obtained, proceed with the following steps.

+- 4. Loosen the locknut at the clutch lever.

+- 5. Fully turn the adjusting bolt at the clutch lever in direction (a) to loosen the clutch cable.

-- 3. Tighten the locknut.
+- 6. Loosen the locknut at the crankcase.